ViktorHenriksson/viktorhenriksson/topicmodelling.md

     return model_list, coherence_values, perplexity_values, top_words_list, topic_labels_list
 ```
-The number of topics after the analysis was settled on 6.
+The number of topics after the analysis was settled on 6. <br>

 | Topic 1                                | Topic 2                           | Topic 3                               |
 |----------------------------------------|-----------------------------------|---------------------------------------|
 | **Rules and Regulations on an EU-level** | **Information-based Fraud Prevention** | **Banks’ Responsibilities in Fraud Prevention** |